 Intelligence analysis is big business

-The spend on the intelligence community in the U.S. is roughly double the amount of money that is spent on all market research and insights in America.
+The spend on the intelligence community in the U.S. is roughly double the amount of money that is spent on all market research analysis and insights in America.
 They are very serious about excellence in methods and are constantly looking for ways to improve.

 The National Academies of Sciences, Engineering and Medicine recently released a report with recommendations for where the intelligence community should be heading.
 While the report has much to offer insights professionals, these are the two key takeaways: